Design Guidelines: CNC Turning

 Holes and Grooves

 We can add on-axis, axial, and radial holes to turned parts, and we support holes that are either parallel or perpendicular to the axis of revolution.
-Holes at odd angles are not supported at this time.
+Off-axis holes are supported for turned parts machined from aluminum and brass.

 Text on Parts